Achraf-Ben/Ansible/README.md

     wp_mysql_db: database server (localhost or a remote server)
     wp_mysql_user: database username
 ```
-All roles and tasks you can find in the wordpress-ansible-0.3 playbook:
+All roles and tasks you can find in the wordpress-ansible playbook:
 ```
     - bootstrap
         -roles/bootstrap/tasks